Gold has grown by more than 5% in 2023 alone, continuing a bullish trend that has seen its price double over the last 10 years.

 We are NOT talking about storing your gold in a bank safety deposit box or some storefront; we’re talking about private vaults with high-level security and experience with ultra-high-net-worth individuals and institutions.

-In this article, we’ll first look at my gold storage checklist for selecting the best country to store gold and then we’ll examine some of the most common countries for storing gold and silver in offshore vaults and which ones win our top recommendations.
+We’ll first look at my gold storage checklist for selecting the best country to store gold and then we’ll examine some of the most common countries for storing gold and silver in offshore vaults and which ones win our top recommendations.

 My Gold Storage Checklist